Skip to content

 ollama serve

-Start the Ollama API server (runs on port 11434)
+Start the Ollama API server (runs on port 11434 — needed for Open WebUI)